Lake Quinault country road in fall

 Indie Auto offers an independent look at the American Automobile

-It’s true that I have not worked in and around the auto industry.
+The content you read is informed by my background.
+I have not worked in and around the auto industry.
 There is no telltale grease lodged in the corners of my fingernails.
 Nor do I possess the engineering chops to describe the intricacies of a famous engine.

 "Don't believe everything you think" bumpersticker illustrates goal of transcending groupthink

-In addition, I often present counterfactuals — alternative ways history could have played out — that may include fake car designs photoshopped by my inner 10 year old.
+Historical pieces often present counterfactuals — alternative ways history could have played out — that may include fake car designs photoshopped by my inner 10 year old.
 Some auto historians may find this approach overly speculative, but I think it can help us to become more aware of the assumptions that may constrain the ways we view the past.

 1970 Chrysler fake

-Indie Auto is a cross between a blog and a magazine
+A cross between a blog and a magazine

 As is typical for a blog, new stories first appear at the top of the front page and drift downward as others are posted.
-However, like a magazine, indepth pieces stay on the front page for longer periods of time.
+However, like a magazine, indepth pieces may stay on the front page for longer periods of time.

-Consider the articles to be living documents.
+Consider the historical articles to be living documents.
 One advantage a website has over books and printed magazines is that its content can be continuously improved in response to reader feedback and new information I come across.
 This is a key part of Indie Auto’s journalistic approach.

 Kestner homestead abandoned truck